george-hawkins/project-graveyard/dvd-duplicator/index.md

 At the time, LITE-ON (Plextor) was generally regarded as one of the best drive manufacturers but in the end the model below from AOpen proved to have all the desired features and performed the best of all the drives I tested.

-One odd thing I discovered is that the trays on most DVD writers don't open quite fully, the last few millimeters of the disk are still within the drive when viewed from above.
+One odd thing I discovered is that the trays on most DVD readers don't open quite fully, the last few millimeters of the disk are still within the drive when viewed from above.
 This isn't a problem for normal usage, there's no issue for a person to slide the disk in slightly.
 But for a robot, that drops disks onto the open trays, it's a problem.
 Of the various drives that I bought, only the AOpen drive opened fully enough for a disk to be dropped onto the tray.
 Fortunate that it was also the drive that performed best in my other tests.

 This is an AOpen DVD-1648/AAP.
 Surprisingly, AOpen still maintain some data on this legacy product [here](https://de.aopen.com/products_detail.aspx?auno=783).
 As you can see they just cover the basic features that most end users might be interested in rather than going into the details needed to tell whether it reports C2 errors etc.